Procur/JavaScript/README.md

     }
     ```

-  - Do not define and pass in functions as callbacks within the argument list.
+  - Keep function definitions in callbacks within the argument list to a minimum, particularly for large, complex functions.
 Instead use a named function declaration and pass the name reference.

     ```javascript
     // bad
     asyncCall(foo, function(err, result) {
       // ...stuff...
+      // ...more stuff...
+      // ...lots of stuff...
+    });

+    // okay - small function
+    asyncCall(foo, function handlResponse(err, result) {
+      return result.data;
     });

     // good